DataFire/Integrations/integrations/generated/azure_authorization/README.md

 ### RoleAssignmentProperties
 * RoleAssignmentProperties `object`: Role assignment properties.
-  * principalId `string`: The principal ID assigned to the role.
+  * principalId **required** `string`: The principal ID assigned to the role.
 This maps to the ID inside the Active Directory.
 It can point to a user, service principal, or security group.
-  * roleDefinitionId `string`: The role definition ID used in the role assignment.
+  * roleDefinitionId **required** `string`: The role definition ID used in the role assignment.

 ### RoleAssignmentPropertiesWithScope
 * RoleAssignmentPropertiesWithScope `object`: Role assignment properties with scope.